jasonhemann/21SP-CS4400/syllabus.md

 of this transformation 3) successfully pass a code review, to be scheduled with one of the instructors.* We will provide a tool to schedule a code review with an instructor.
 You may take as many code reviews as you need, without penalty.
-This assignment is given as a completion grade---you will receive 100\% if you complete it successfully by the scheduled time.
+This project is given as an assignment, and graded for completion---you will receive 100\% if you complete it successfully by the scheduled time.
 However, you must complete all portions of this assignment before the date and time of the final exam. *You must complete this assignment to receive a passing grade in this course.*

 # Lecture